 Food and beverage options are available from a list of museum-preferred caterers.
 The rental of tables, chairs and linens is the responsibility of the event organizer.
-The standard rate for private use of the museum’s facilities is $500 per hour, per 100 guests.

 The use of flower petals, glitter, confetti, tinsel, rice or birdseed for décor is prohibited.
 Open flame is restricted to the use of Sterno for buffet items, and battery-operated candles must be substituted for open-flame candles.

 Free public parking is available in a city-owned garage located beneath the museum.
 Guests arriving via bus/limo transportation may be dropped off at the front entrance.
 Transit-convenient parking is available nearby.